zhangbolily/BCore/README.md

 ### Prerequisites

-If you want to use BThreadPack in your platform, these requirements should be satisfied.
+If you want to use BCore in your platform, these requirements should be satisfied.

 ```
 C++ Standard: c++11